-Fuse Rating Fuse Colour Description Battery 1 40 Amps Orange Fuse remotely located near battery Battery 2 40 Amps Orange Fuse remotely located near battery 2 (where fitted)
+Fuse Rating Fuse Colour Description Battery 1 40 Amps White Fuse remotely located near battery Battery 2 40 Amps Brown Fuse remotely located near battery 2 (where fitted)

-3.6 Common Fault Table
+4.6 Common Fault Table

-Fault Possible Cause Proposed Fix Connecting lead between the site and Leisure Vehicle not connected Check and connect lead as per 2.3C RCD switched off Reset RCD as per 2.3D No 230 volt RCD not operating correctly Check supply polarity; if the RCD continues to fail contact your Dealer as there is probably an equipment or wiring fault. output from PSU MCB switched off Reset MCB by switching OFF (down position) then back ON (up position), if the MCB continues to fail contact your Dealer as there is probably an equipment or wiring fault.
+Fault Possible Cause Proposed Fix Connecting lead between the site and Leisure Vehicle not connected Check and connect lead RCD switched off Reset RCD No 230 volt output from PSU RCD not operating correctly Reset MCB by switching OFF (down position) then back ON (up position), if the MCB continues to fail contact your Dealer as there is probably an equipment or wiring fault.
 No or deficient supply from site Contact site Warden for assistance.
-Other fault Contact your Dealer Mains Supply reversed?
+Other fault Contact your Dealer Reverse Polarity light is Mains Supply reversed?
 The reverse polarity light is designed to illuminate when the Live and Neutral supply has been reversed / crossed over.
 If the light illuminates there is a problem with the site supply or the cable connecting the supply to your vehicle.
 The light is designed to work on UK electrical supplies (where the neutral conductor is connected to earth at the sub station).
 If you are using your vehicle outside the UK this light may illuminate when no fault exists.
-In these cases consult the site warden for advice.
-Reverse Polarity light is illuminated on Generator being used 'The Reverse Polarity warning light is on when using my Generator'.
-PSU This is a normal side effect when using some types of generator.
+In these cases consult the site warden for advice. illuminated on PSU Generator being used 'The Reverse Polarity warning light is on when using my Generator'.
+This is a normal side effect when using some types of generator.
 Instead of connecting the neutral conductor to earth, some generators centre tap the earth connection making both neutral and live conductors 110V above earth.
 This 110V difference causes the neon polarity indicator to illuminate.
 In most cases it is still safe to use the generator, but please consult the generator handbook for further information.

 Fault Possible Cause Proposed Fix Control Panel has no display Check batteries and fuses, turn PSU isolate switch and charger switch on and ensure mains supply is connected.
 Check control panel connecting lead at PSU and behind Control Panel.
 Contact your Dealer.
 12V Power turns off Battery protect feature has operated to protect the Vehicle battery and or the Leisure battery.
-See 3.4C Control Panel Problems Over voltage protection has been activated, the control panel will display a warning.
+Control Panel Problems Over voltage protection has been activated, the control panel will display a warning.
 A number of things can cause this but the most common is the solar panel, it is worth checking the regulator is connected correctly and operating within the correct parameters.
 Engine has been started, all equipment has been disconnected to meet EMC requirements.
-See 2.4 Control Panel locked / erratic Observe control panel handling instructions. function Control panel software may have crashed.
+Control Panel locked / erratic function Observe control panel handling instructions.
+Control panel software may have crashed.
 Reboot control panel by turning off the PSU isolate switch.
 Wait 30 seconds then turn the switch back on.
 Check with your dealer that your system has the latest software installed, as an update may be available.
-No 230V supply Check all above Charger not switched on Turn charger switch on, switch will illuminate Battery not connected and / or charged Install charged battery as per 3.4 No 12 volt output from PSU Power button on control panel not switched to on Turn power on at control panel Battery flat / Battery fuse blown Recharge battery, check fuses, check charging voltage is present at battery.
+No 230V supply Check all above Charger not switched on Turn charger switch on, switch will illuminate Battery not connected and / or charged Install charged battery No 12 volt Power button on control panel not switched to on Turn power on at control panel output from PSU Battery flat / Battery fuse blown Recharge battery, check fuses, check charging voltage is present at battery.
 Fuse blown Check all fuses are intact and the correct value fuse is installed as per fuse table.
 Equipment switched off / unplugged Check equipment is switched on and connected to the 12V supply Other fault Contact your Dealer